The Principal Dev – Masterclass for Tech Leads

 go install github.com/romshark/templier@latest

-Then copy-paste example-config.yml to your project source folder as templier.yml, edit to your needs and run:
+Then copy example-config.yml to your project source folder as templier.yml, adjust it to your needs, and run:

 templier --config ./templier.yml

-ℹ️ Templiér automatically detects templier.yml and templier.yaml in the directory its running in without the explicit --config flag.
+ℹ️ Templiér automatically detects templier.yml and templier.yaml in the current directory without requiring the explicit --config flag.

 How is Templiér different from templ's own watch mode?